scipy.stats.mstats.

 Notes

 This test is invalid when the observed or expected frequencies in each category are too small.
 A typical rule is that all of the observed and expected frequencies should be at least 5.
-According to [3], the total number of samples is recommended to be greater than 13, otherwise exact tests (such as Barnard’s Exact test) should be used because they do not overreject.
+According to [2], the total number of observations is recommended to be greater than 13, otherwise exact tests (such as Barnard’s Exact test) should be used because they do not overreject.

 The default degrees of freedom, k-1, are for the case when no parameters of the distribution are estimated.
 If p parameters are estimated by efficient maximum likelihood then the correct degrees of freedom are k-1-p.
 If the parameters are estimated in a different way, then the dof can be between k-1-p and k-1.
 However, it is also possible that the asymptotic distribution is not chi-square, in which case this test is not appropriate.